JUNZHU-SEIS/JUNZHU-SEIS/README.md

 ### Hi there 👋

-I'm Yao Jiayuan, a postdoc of Seismology.
+I'm Jun ZHU, a candidate master of Geophysics.

 ### Open Source Software